Email Validation Testing: Test 9 Different Types of Emails

 #4) Overdue Notifications

-This is to inform the user about due date has passed.
-This usually is to inform the user that he/she has not taken action on the items within due date.
+This is to inform the user that the due date has passed.
+This is usually to inform the user that he/she has not taken action on the items within the due date.

 • Number of Overdue days

 • Check that the number of overdue days should be either one or more.
-It should never be zero or negative numbers
+There should never be zero or negative numbers

 • Frequency

-• Few applications will have the provision to customize overdue emails to be sent daily/weekly/ monthly, once due date has passed, until the user completes the action.
-Few applications will have the standard notification to be sent just once only after the due date has passed.
+• Few applications will have the provision to customize overdue emails to be sent daily/weekly/monthly, once the due date has passed, until the user completes the action.
+Few applications will have the standard notification to be sent only once after the due date has passed.

 #5) Subscriptions

 This varies as per user requirements.
-The user can select one among the following Daily, Weekly, Bi-Monthly or Monthly subscriptions.
+Users can select one among the following Daily, Weekly, Bi-Monthly or Monthly subscriptions.
 This will usually be for newsletters, updates, offers, etc.

 • Frequency

 • Emails should be sent as per user selection for a subscription.
-If Daily, then subscription email should be sent just once in a day.
-If weekly, then once in a week.
+If Daily, then the subscription email should be sent just once a day.
+If weekly, then once a week.
 And goes on…

 • Links

-• Any links in the email should navigate to the application’s respective page.
-If the email is for updates, then the link should redirect to the page where updates are meant to be displayed.
-If the email is for offers, then the link should redirect to the Offers page of the application.
-It depends on the type of subscription user has selected.
+• All links in the email should navigate to the application’s respective page.
+If the email is for updates, then the link should redirect you to the page where updates are meant to be displayed.
+If the email is for offers, then the link should redirect you to the Offers page of the application.
+It depends on the type of subscription the user has selected.

 Subscription Email